Benedict Allen: Early life and education

 Allen has two older sisters, Katie and Susie.
-He was educated at Bradfield College, and read Environmental Science at the University of East Anglia, participating in three scientific expeditions during his final year.
-Although he went on to study for a Masters Degree in Ecology he did not graduate, being intent by now only on his first independent expedition, an attempt to cross from the mouth of the Orinoco to the mouth of the Amazon that would mean a first traverse of the Amazon Basin's remote north-east.
+He was educated at Bradfield College, and read environmental science at the University of East Anglia, participating in three scientific expeditions during his final year.
+Although he went on to study for a master's degree in ecology he did not complete his second degree, being intent by now only on his first independent expedition, an attempt to cross from the mouth of the Orinoco to the mouth of the Amazon that would mean a first traverse of the Amazon Basin's remote north-east.
 His claim to have completed the traverse – a journey undertaken with the assistance of locals through some four hundred miles of forest, and in a matter of only a few months, was at the time met with incredulity.